felixwongong/cactus/README.md

 └─────────────────┘
 ```

-Cactus Graph is a general numerical framework graph that runs on Cactus Kernels.
+Cactus Graph is a general numerical computing framework that runs on Cactus Kernels.
-Great for implementing custom models and general computing, like JAX for phones.
+Great for implementing custom models and scientific computing, like JAX for phones.

 ```cpp
 #include cactus.h